 If you want to make Pinterest work for you, you have to be strategizing with a Pinterest strategy from the very beginning.
 Before you even write a blog post, use Pinterest to do your keyword research.
 What is keyword research?
 Keyword research is optimizing your blog post with a keyword or keywords for search engines.
 Pinterest is really just a visual search engine.
 So before you write your blog post you may as well optimize it where you want to be found, Pinterest.

 If people are already searching for what you want to blog about they are more than likely going to be pinning your pin.

-The first thing to do with your Pinterest keyword research is to take that topic you are thinking about writing and head up to the search bar in Pinterest.
+The first thing to do with your Pinterest keyword research for your Pinterest strategy is to take that topic you are thinking about writing and head up to the search bar on Pinterest.

-So for an example I typed in blog.
+So for example, I typed in “blog”.
 Pinterest suggested blogging for beginners and blog post ideas for the first two suggestions.
-Those are great keywords!
+Those are great keywords for your Pinterest strategy!
 People are searching for those keywords so maybe I want to make a post called “Blogging For Beginners – How to Create a Blog” or something like that.
 Those are loaded keywords I can use to write my blog post.

 When you don’t already have a blog post in mind, Pinterest can tell you what’s trending.
 If a topic is already trending you can create a blog post that is in demand.
 To find out what’s trending go to the Pinterest search bar on the home page and click on it.
 A drop down menu will appear with trending ideas.

 As you can see, Inspirational Quotes appear to be the number one trending search on Pinterest today.
 I do a lot of inspirational quotes so this would be perfect for me.
 A nice info-graphic would be give me some fresh content ideas.
 If you can find a way to incorporate what’s trending into your pins do it!

 Make Money With Pins